peymanshahidi/sol2greg/readme.md

 *******************************************************************************
 #### Test Materials
-To run the test materials for `sol2greg` take the following steps:
+To run the test materials following these steps:
 1. Move `sol2greg.ado` to your personal adopath directory (or use `main.do` to specify your personal settings).
-2. Change the global variable `root` to your `sol2greg` folder directory.
+2. Change the global variable `root` to reflect your `sol2greg` folder directory.
 3. Run `test_sol2greg.do`.